bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current

+Prerequisites: Acquisition stopped (HALT), RNMRA only

 Description:
-Sets number of acquisition blocks. `NABLK` 0 indicates maximum possible  number of acquisition blocks.
+`NABLK` sets the number of blocks into which the aquisition buffer is partitioned.
+If nablk is not provided RNMR will prompt for it with the current value as a default.
+If nablk is 0 the maximum possible number of acquisition blocks will be used.
 ## NAMD
 Set number of acquisition modes